Nateshwar Deul

 Nateshwar Deul (নাটেশ্বর দেউল) is a Buddhist archaeological site located in the village of Nateshwar in Tongibari Upazila in the Munshiganj District, Bangladesh.
 It is the ruin of a Buddhist city established from 780 to 950 CE and from 950 to 1223 CE in the Bikrampur region.
 Archaeological excavation began at Nateshwar in 2012–13.
 From 2013 to 2018, an area of approximately 500 m2 was excavated.
 Sixteen Buddhist stupas, including Bangladesh's only pyramid-shaped one, have been found in Nateshwar.

 History

-Bikrampur was Bengal's capital during the Chandra, Verma and Sena dynasties.
+Bikrampur was Bengal's capital during the Chandra, Verma, and Sena dynasties.
 Atiśa Dīpankara Śrījñāna (982–1054 CE) described this region in his writings:

-The ancient Buddhist ruins found during the excavations at Nateshwar and Raghurampur of Munshiganj Sadar Upazila indicate that by that time Bikrampur may had been a center for Buddhist pilgrimage.
+The ancient Buddhist ruins found during the excavations at Nateshwar and Raghurampur of Munshiganj Sadar Upazila indicate that by that time Bikrampur may have been a center for Buddhist pilgrimage.
 From Atiśa's writings, it is estimated that there were almost 25,000 Buddhist temples in the "temple-city" where he was born.
 The pyramid-shaped structure found at Nateshwar was perhaps Atiśa's place of worship or the centre of his preaching.